The Black Death – everything you need to know

 It didn’t exist at the time and didn’t even exist during the entire middle ages.

-The only convincing evidence of the plague doctor outfit even existing at all, comes from the writer Michel de Saint-Martin who in his 1682 biography of Charles de Lorme, the chief physician of three French kings mentions the special outfit the doctor had made and wore during the 1618/19 plague outbreak in Paris.
+The only evidence of the plague doctor outfit even existing at all, comes from the writer Michel de Saint-Martin who in his 1682 biography of Charles de Lorme, the chief physician of three French kings mentions the special outfit the doctor had made and wore during the 1618/19 plague outbreak in Paris.

 The consequences: